Training & Technical Assistance

 Cooperative learning is an excellent way to nurture youth leadership, build community, and keep things fun.
 This interactive workshop will equip participants with grouping strategies and ways to think about building cooperative learning into any program offering.

-I this workshop participants will explore the key ingredients for creating dynamic youth-driven programs for teens.
+This workshop participants will explore the key ingredients for creating dynamic youth-driven programs for teens.
 We will explore ways to engage youth in providing voice into organizational governance and program development.

 Are you providing young people with authentic, meaningful choices throughout your program?
 Does your program reflect the input of the youth involved?
 Research shows that quality programs incorporate youth input at both activity and organizational levels.
 This workshop will emphasize the importance of offering real choices and meaningful participation to youth, and nurturing youth leadership.
 This interactive workshop is focused on providing meaningful choice within activities and opportunities for youth input within the youth program itself.